chapel-lang/chapel/doc/users-guide/datapar/promotion.rst

 Promotion vs. Whole-Array Operations
 ------------------------------------

-A key distinction should be made between Chapel's use of promotion versus whole-array operations as supported in traditional array languages.
-To see the difference, consider the following statement:
+Chapel's promoted operators result in different behavior than you'd get from a typical array languages.
+To understand the difference, let's look at an example:

 .. literalinclude:: examples/users-guide/datapar/promotion.chpl
   :language: chapel